codingisfun-96/codingisfun-96.github.io/README.md

-## Welcome to my assignment solutions for Coursera course:
+## Welcome to my coding assignment solutions for Coursera course:
 HTML, CSS, and Javascript for Web Developers